MicrosoftLearning/advanced-gen-ai/Instructions/04-finetune-model.md

 1. Select **Add** to close the pop-up and go back to the finetuning configuration.
 1. Leave the validation and test data at the default settings.
 1. Verify that the compute cluster specifies the `gpu-cluster` that you created during setup.
 1. Select **Finish** to trigger the finetuning job.
-The job will first prepare the compute cluster, and then finetune the model.
-The time needed to finetune the model will depend on the cluster you use.
+The job will first prepare the compute cluster, and then fine-tune the model.
+The time needed to fine-tune the model will depend on the cluster you use.
 You may need to refresh the page to get the latest job status.

 ## Test the model
 Finally, to test and use the model, you need to register and deploy the model.